 $ npm install -g React Native-cli

-If you find any issue with this process, then you should contact any React Native App Development Company.
+If you find any issue with this process, then you can hire react native developer india.
 They will guide you better on this subject.

 $ React Native init iMessageExtensionProject

 Then we go to Xcode to edit some of the files and options as per our needs.
 We are going to add a target for our Xcode project, which is going to build the iMessage extension.
 For this purpose, you need to have an idea about the Core Concept Of React.

 After that, you need to create root on the React Native side for your iMessage extension.
 Below is the code that you can write to establish the root on the React Native side.

 You also need to make this component accessible for our subsequent steps and to do that we also have to create another file in the project root.
 This file will make the file accessible to the React Native side of the main application.